Still Kickin

 “I don’t normally attend breakfast with him, but since it was his birthday, I figured I would surprise him,” says Tracy.
 “I’m glad I did, and I’m glad we came to Henry Ford.”

-Upon arriving to the Henry Ford West Bloomfield Hospital Emergency Room, the medical team evaluated Mark using the National Institute of Health Stroke Scale to determine the severity of his stroke.
-Initial results put him at at a one on the scale, but that wouldn’t last long as he began experiencing an elevated blood pressure and eventually left side paralysis.
-Dr. Justin Kessler, emergency medicine physician, contacted the Henry Ford Stroke Team and the two teams began working together to determine the best care plan for Mark.
+Upon arriving at Henry Ford West Bloomfield Hospital Emergency Room, the medical team evaluated Mark using the National Institutes of Health Stroke Scale to determine the severity of his stroke.
+Initial results placed him at a one on the scale, but that quickly changed as he developed elevated blood pressure and eventually left-side paralysis.
+Dr. Justin Kessler, an emergency medicine physician, contacted the Henry Ford Stroke Team, and the teams began working together to determine the best care plan for Mark.

-Mark underwent a computed tomography (CT) scan, which provided real-time results to Dr. Kessler and the on-call neuroradiologist that showed an ischemic stroke.
-He had one blockage in his brain and two in his neck region.
+Mark underwent a computed tomography (CT) scan, which provided real-time results showing an ischemic stroke.
+He had one blockage in his brain and two in his neck.
 Dr. Kessler administered tissue plasminogen activator (tPA), while the interventional radiology team assembled to retrieve the clots.

 “The real hero is Mark’s wife, Tracy.
-If she had waited even a few more minutes to bring him in, the results could have been significantly different in this case,” says Dr. Kessler.
-“We were within the appropriate window to administer tPA and allow our interventional team to get in and remove the remaining clot.
-The cross-team collaboration not only saved his life, but allowed for minimal residual effects from his stroke.”
+If she had waited even a few more minutes to bring him in, the results could have been significantly different,” says Dr. Kessler.
+“We were within the appropriate window to administer tPA and allow our interventional team to remove the remaining clot.
+The cross-team collaboration not only saved his life but allowed for minimal residual effects from his stroke.”

-The response to tPA was almost immediate in Mark’s case as he regained consciousness, and he left his family and friends with a thumbs-up before being transported to the procedure room.
-“We told him that France had beaten Argentina in the FIFA World Cup playoffs and he gave us a thumbs-up.
+The response to tPA was almost immediate.
+Mark regained consciousness and gave a thumbs-up to his family before being transported to the procedure room.
+“We told him that France had beaten Argentina in the FIFA World Cup playoffs, and he gave us a thumbs-up.
 That’s when I knew he was going to be alright,” says Tracy.

-The interventional radiology team, led by Dr. Max Kole, was able to perform a thrombectomy, an interventional procedure of removing a blood clot from a blood vessel.
+The interventional radiology team, led by Dr. Max Kole, performed a thrombectomy — a procedure to remove a blood clot from a blood vessel.

 Returning to the field

-Five weeks after his stroke, Mark returned to his Saturday morning route – a pick-up game of soccer with his buddies and breakfast at his favorite diner.
+Five weeks after his stroke, Mark returned to his Saturday routine — a pick-up game of soccer with his friends and breakfast at his favorite diner.
 “My goal was to get back on the soccer field, and I was able to do that without the need for occupational, physical or speech therapy,” says Mark.
-“I can get back to life again, thanks for the team at Henry Ford.”
+“I can get back to life again, thanks to the team at Henry Ford.”